zulip/zulip/help/mobile-notifications.md

 1. Tap **Settings**.

 1. Tap **Notifications**.
-If notifications have not been set up, you will see a banner that indicates this.
+If notifications are not enabled, you will see a banner that indicates this.

 {end_tabs}